-(a) (b) Identity of issue, borrower, lessor, or similar party (c) Description of investment including maturity date, rate of interest, collateral, par, or maturity value (d) Cost (e) Current value ----- -- --- ---------- ---------------------- --
+(a) (b) Identity of issue, borrower, lessor, or similar party (c) Description of investment including maturity date, rate of interest, collateral, par, or maturity value (d) Cost (e) Current value ----- -- --- ---------- ---------------------- -- c.
+The Schedule H line 4i-Schedule of Assets (Acquired and Disposed of Within the Plan Year) (see 2520.103-11).
+Is the schedule clearly labeled "Schedule H line 4i-Schedule of Assets (Acquired and Disposed of Within the Plan Year)" and does it use the following format?

 Participant loans may be aggregated and presented with a general description of terms and interest rates.
-In column (d), cost information may be omitted with respect to participant or beneficiary directed transactions under an individual account plan.
-Any assets held for investment purposes in the 401(h) account should be shown on Schedule H, line 4i-Schedule of Assets (Held at End of Year), and Schedule H, line 4j-Schedule of Reportable Transactions, for the pension plan.
+In column d, cost information may be omitted with respect to participant or beneficiary directed transactions under an individual account plan.